tonywzhang/Study-Guide-Notes/javascript.md

 Context is most often determined by how a function is invoked.
 It always refers to the value of this in a particular part of your code.

 Scope refers to the visibility of variables.

+### Function calls: call, apply and bind

+All of these three methods are used to attach this into function and the difference is in the function invocation.

+.call() invokes the function immediately and requires you to pass in arguments as a list (one by one).

+.apply() invokes the function immediately and allows you to pass in arguments as an array.

+.call() and .apply() are mostly equivalent and are used to borrow a method from an object.
+Choosing which one to use depends on which one is easier to pass the arguments in.
+Just decide whether it’s easier to pass in an array or a comma separated list of arguments.